afifmansur/student-lms-hack-the-verse-/README.md

 # student-lms-hack-the-verse-
-go to comment to see how to run
+go to commits to see how to run